You can apply for this licence online at the Gov.uk website:

 - Website Disclosure Scotland

-Please remember that a basic disclosure only remains valid for three months.
+Please note: A basic disclosure is only valid for three months.

-- A passport sized photograph (for a collector’s licence)
+- A passport sized photo (for a collector’s licence).

-A site licence this will be required where a business is carried out as a scrap metal dealer at a premises.
+This is needed where a business is carried out as a scrap metal dealer, at a premises.
 A site manager will be required to be named for each site.
-The licensee will then be permitted to operate from that site as a scrap metal dealer including transporting to and from those sites from any local authority area.
+The licensee can then operate from that site as a scrap metal dealer.
+This includes transporting to and from those sites from any local authority area.

-A site licence authorises the licensee to carry on business at any site in the authority's area which is identified on the licence.
-All the sites where the applicant carries on business as a scrap metal dealer have to be identified and a site manager has to be appointed for each site.
+It authorises the licensee to do business at any site in the authority's area that is shown on the licence.
+All sites where the applicant carries on business as a scrap metal dealer must be identified.
+Also, a site manager must be appointed for each site.
 This licence allows the licensee to transport scrap metal to and from those sites from any local authority area.

-A site is the place where scrap metal is bought and sold, even if it isn’t the place where the scrap metal is stored.
-So, if you own a number of places in Calderdale where you buy or sell scrap metal, each place will need to be included on your site licence application.
-If you buy scrap metal door to door, and do not have a place where you buy or sell the metal then you will need a collector’s licence instead.
+A site is where scrap metal is bought and sold.
+It does not have to be where the scrap metal is stored.
+If you own multiple sites in Calderdale to buy/sell scrap metal, each one must be on the licence application.
+If you buy scrap metal door-to-door, but have no site where you buy/sell, you need a collector’s licence instead.

 If you hold a site licence you can transport scrap metal to and from other authority areas.

-A collector’s licence this authorises the licensee to operate as a mobile collector in the area of the issuing local authority, permitting them to collect scrap metal as appropriate.
+This allows the licensee to operate as a mobile collector in the area of the issuing local authority.
+It lets them collect scrap metal, as appropriate.
 This includes commercial as well as domestic scrap metal.
-If a mobile collector operates within more than one local authority’s district, a licence will be required for each authority that they operate in.
+A mobile collector who operates in more than one local authority’s district, needs a licence from each authority operate in.

 This allows the licensee to operate as a collector in the area of the issuing local authority.
-It does not allow the collector to operate in any other local authority area, so a separate licence has to be obtained from each council the collector wishes to operate in.
+It does not allow the collector to operate in any other local authority area.
+A separate licence must be obtained from each council that the collector wants to operate in.

 The licence does not authorise the licensee to operate a site where scrap metal is bought and sold.
 To do so they will need a site licence.

 The council can only issue a licence to someone they consider to be suitable.
 Relevant offences and enforcement action can be taken into consideration, as well as any other information.
-We will need to ensure that the person or company applying for the licence exists and so you may be asked to present your ID.
+We need to make sure that the person or company, applying for the licence, exists.
+You may be asked to show your ID.